 The benefit of this vaccine outweighs all the risks that are associated with it.
 Not getting vaccinated means increasing the chance of contracting HPV virus that might lead to cancer.

 The effects of HPV vaccine are long lasting and it offers complete protection against most of the strains of this virus.
-To know about this vaccine visit a good private GP clinic in London or elsewhere.
+To know about this vaccine visit your Sexual health or genitourinary medicine (GUM) clinic in London or elsewhere.
 It will help in preventing this infection and keeping you healthy.